On Markovian semigroups of L\'evy driven SDEs, symbols and pseudo--differential operators: The second application: Error Estimates for Monte-Carlo Simulation

 \del{For a given time-step size $\tau>0$, it is a sequence of random variables \DEQSZ \Bigl( \Delta_\tau ^ 0L, \Delta_\tau ^ 1 L , \Delta_\tau ^ 2 L ,\,\ldots,\, \Delta_\tau ^k L ,\,\ldots \,\Bigr)\,, \EEQSZ where

 In general, the distribution of $\Delta_\tau ^ k L $ is not known, such that $\Delta _\tau ^ k L$ cannot be simulated directly.} One way is to cut off the jumps being smaller than a given $\ep$ and to simulate the corresponding compound Poisson process directly.
-One may replace the small jumps by a Gaussian random variable.
-Here, one gets a new L\'evy process, denoted by $\hat L_\ep$.
+Now, one has two possibilities, to neglect the small jumps or to replace the small jumps by a Gaussian random variable.
+Doing so, one gets a new L\'evy process, denoted by $\hat L_\ep$.
+This method was introduced by Tsuchiya \cite{tsu}.
+Asmussen and Rosinki \cite{assmusen} investigated the process generated only by the small jumps and characterised the .